Frequently Asked Questions

 7) What is USAT and why do I need a one-day permit?

 - USAT is the national governing body for triathlons and duathlons in the United States.
-A one-day license allows a novice athlete to compete in a USA Triathlon-sanctioned race without purchasing a full $50 membership.
+A one-day license allows a novice athlete to compete in a USA Triathlon-sanctioned race without purchasing an annual membership.
 The various one-day fees provide the athlete with excess accident insurance for that race only.
-These can be purchased with online registration.
+These will be purchased with online registration.

 9) How do I join USAT?